Complaints Procedure for Gardeners Wanstead

 On receipt of a complaint our office will log the matter and provide an initial acknowledgment within a short, specified period.
 We will confirm who is handling the complaint and when you can expect an update.
 This initial response ensures transparency and lets you know the timescales for the investigation.
 We aim to be courteous, impartial and to keep communications concise and factual.

-Case handler reviewing garden work and photographs for a complaint Our investigation stage involves reviewing job records, site notes, photos and speaking to staff or subcontractors involved.
+A man and a woman standing inside a greenhouse or garden centre with a transparent roof and large windows, surrounded by various plants and shrubs.
+The man, dressed in a blue checkered shirt, blue gardening apron with red accents, and a straw sunhat, holds a gardening tool and smiles at the camera.
+The woman, wearing a gray apron over a white shirt, a light blue wide-brimmed hat, and gloves, holds a wicker basket filled with colorful flowers and smiles warmly.
+The background features lush green foliage, potted plants, and neatly arranged garden beds, reflecting an organized outdoor environment suitable for landscaping and garden maintenance services.
+The scene suggests a well-maintained garden or nursery, emphasizing outdoor gardening preparation or plant care in the Wanstead area, tailored for a professional gardening service website like gardenerswanstead.co.uk.
+Our investigation stage involves reviewing job records, site notes, photos and speaking to staff or subcontractors involved.
 We may need to visit the site to verify facts or to arrange a remedial visit.
 During this stage the investigator will consider whether work met the scope of the contract, industry standards and any specific client instructions.
 If we identify errors or omissions, we will propose reasonable remedies, which may include redoing aspects of the work, partial refunds, or additional corrective visits depending on the nature and extent of the problem.

 Where a complaint relates to horticultural outcomes that evolve over time (such as plant establishment or seasonal performance), we will explain reasonable expectations and timescales.
 Some outcomes cannot be judged immediately, and where appropriate the complainant will be asked to allow a short monitoring period.
 Our goal is to balance fairness to the client and to the gardeners who completed the work.